A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Behavioural Evaluation

 \subsection{Goal-Directedness across Baseline Task Conditions}

-We report \emph{per-action accuracy}, measuring the fraction of actions along a trajectory that are optimal, i.e., $a_t \in \arg\max_{a \in \actions} \pi^*(a \mid s_t)$, and the \textit{Jensen–Shannon Divergence} (JSD) from the optimal policy, both averaged across trajectories and grids.
-To estimate the agent's policy $\pi_{\theta}$, we compute empirical action probabilities based on the relative action frequency across all available trajectories for a given grid.\footnote{We use relative frequency instead of action-token log-probability since the latter converges to 1 after the model reasoning chain, making it a poor proxy for agent uncertainty.} App.~\ref{app:behavioural-eval-metrics} provides formal definitions and introduces additional metrics such as the percentage of trajectories that reach the goal (Goal Success Rate, GSR), the entropy of the agent's policy, and the Expected Calibration Error, with full results shown in App.~\ref{app:additional_objective_results}.
-While relevant, we do not find these to provide additional insight than those discussed here.
+We report \emph{per-action accuracy}, defined as the fraction of actions along a trajectory that are optimal, i.e., $a_t \in \arg\max_{a \in \actions} \pi^*(a \mid s_t)$, the \textit{entropy} of the agent's action distributions, and the \textit{Jensen–Shannon divergence} (JSD) from the optimal policy.
+All metrics are averaged across trajectories and grids.
+To estimate the agent's policy $\pi_{\theta}$, we compute empirical action probabilities from the relative frequency of actions across all available trajectories for a given grid.\footnote{We use relative frequency instead of action token log-probability since the latter converges to 1 after the model reasoning chain, making it a poor proxy for agent uncertainty.} App.~\ref{app:behavioural-eval-metrics} provides formal definitions and introduces additional metrics, including the success rate and the expected calibration error, with full results shown in App.~\ref{app:additional_objective_results}.
+While relevant, we do not find these to provide additional insight beyond those discussed here.

-We find that both goal-directed capability and uncertainty vary systematically with task difficulty.
-In particular, accuracy decreases monotonically with both grid size and density.
-In contrast, both the entropy of the agent's policy and the JSD from the optimal policy increase with grid size and obstacle density, demonstrating increased uncertainty under more difficult grids.
+The agent's behavioural metrics vary systematically with task difficulty.
+Per-action accuracy decreases monotonically with both grid size and obstacle density.
+Conversely, policy entropy and JSD from the optimal policy both increase with grid size and obstacle density.
+Together, these results indicate that the agent's policy becomes less optimal and more uncertain on more difficult grids.